GenBench/genbench_cbt_2023/src/genbench/tasks/latent_feature_based_data_split/doc.md

 ## GenBench Eval card
 This method can be used to test generalisation in HateSpeech for LLMs (pretrain - test locus).
 The split is based on the feature representations of a language model, therefore we assume that the shift is a covariate shift.
-The method assesses the robustness of language models and how well they generalise.
+The method assesses the robustness of language models and how well they generalise in out-of-distribution settings.
 ![GenBench Eval Card](eval_card.png)